conorsg/nola-dash/README.md

 Build full dataset through paginated calls to get:
  * counts of crimes by type for each week for last 52 weeks for big heatmap

-Should heatmap be granular, like a grid, or continuous?
+Drag to select cells gives some basic info on selection (time period selected, types of crimes and totals for time period) Hover shows info for cell pointer is over

 ###Problems

  * Cannot sort by day using SoQL because of dumb timecreate format
  * Pulling all data by cycling through paginated data is resource intensive
+ * Should heatmap be granular, like a grid, or continuous?